-The Company has completed periodic reviews for this financial year in accordance with the applicable processes.
+The Company has completed periodic reviews of its risk management framework for this financial year.

 The Company does not currently have an internal Audit function.
 Due to the nature and size of the Company's operations, and the Company's ability to derive substantially all the benefits of an independent internal audit function, the expense of an independent internal auditor is not considered to be appropriate.